OutSystems/docs-bestpractices/src/development/platform-best-practices/outsystems-platform-best-practices.md

 ## User Interface

-* Move JavaScript blocks to the end of the screen
 * Find out what needs improvement by observing your users
-* A Preparation with more than 10 nodes normally means trouble
 * Reduce the size of the images in your module

 ## Architecture